 On Jan.
-5, 2026, Gulshan Management Services reported a large data breach affecting at least 377,082 people across the country.
+5, 2026, Gulshan Management Services reported a large data breach affecting at least 377,082 people across the country, including 128,652 residents in Texas, 8,750 in Massachusetts, 6,011 in Indiana, 4,403 in New Hampshire, 1,414 in South Carolina, and 54 in Maine.

-According to a filing with the Vermont Attorney General’s office on Jan.
+According to a filing with the Vermont Attorney General on Jan.
 6, 2026, the breach stemmed from a successful phishing attack on Sept.
 17, 2025, which allowed an unauthorized third party to access Gulshan’s information systems.
 The attackers deployed malicious software that encrypted portions of the company’s network and accessed servers hosting sensitive personal data.

 Gulshan discovered the breach on the weekend of Sept.
 27, 2025, and began an investigation with third-party cybersecurity experts.